Aaronkaira/Github-Scrum-Master-Project/04-sprint-execution/sprint-1.md

 ## Dependencies

-* API readiness from Team Alpha for Dev Team 1
+* API readiness from Dev Team 1 for Dev Team 2
 * Environment availability from The Engineers

 ---